primaprashant/tq/README.md

 1. Add a task to a specific queue:

    ```
-   tq add "Buy groceries" errands
+   tqu add "Buy groceries" errands
    ```

-   If the queue “errands” does not exist, tq creates it automatically.
+   If the queue “errands” does not exist, tqu creates it automatically.
 Note that, queue name can not be only numeric.

 2. List tasks in a specific queue:

    ```
-   tq list errands
+   tqu list errands
    ```

 3. Pop the most recent task from a specific queue:

    ```
-   tq pop errands
+   tqu pop errands
    ```

    (or “poplast”)